cash/elgg-phpmailer/readme.txt

 SMTP AUTHENTICATION
 ===========================
-If your isp requires authentication for smtp, edit start.php to add your username and password.
+If your isp requires authentication for smtp, edit start.php to add your username and password and turn smtp auth on.
 This is in the gmail section.
-You have uncomment those two lines and set their values.
+You have uncomment those three lines and set their values.

 TROUBLESHOOTING